zulip/zulip/templates/zerver/help/add-a-custom-linkification-filter.md

 You can add custom linkification filters to your organization that automatically turn phrases in messages into links to other pages.
+This is helpful if you frequently discuss items on external sites that can be referenced easily by a number or short string.
+For example, you might want to make numbers appearing after a `#` link to the GitHub issue with that number, or you might want to make strings of letters and numbers preceded by an `@` link to the Twitter profile with that username.

 {!go-to-the.md!} [Filter settings](/#organization/filter-settings)
 {!admin.md!}